giantswarm/docs/src/content/app-platform/app-configuration/index.md

 There are three ways to provide configuration values:

 - via the web interface
-- via the Rest API
+- via the Giant Swarm REST API
 - via the Management API

 ### Through the web interface